 We maintain one equity incentive plan - our Option Plan.
-As of March 24, 2022, the number of ordinary shares reserved for issuance under the Option Plan was 2,332,352.
-As of March 24, 2022, 1,248,676 options to purchase 1,248,676 ordinary shares were issued and outstanding, of which 669,126 options were vested as of that date, with an exercise price approximately \$6.1393 per share.
-Our board may, at any time during the term of the Option Plan increase the number of shares available for grant under the Option Plan subject to any required approval of the our shareholders of such increase if so required under applicable laws and/or our incorporation documents and/or any shareholders agreement, as shall be in effect from time to time.
+As of January 10, 2022, the number of Ordinary Shares reserved for issuance under the Option Plan was 53,008.
+Of which 28,747 options to purchase 28,747 Ordinary Shares were issued and outstanding, of which 15,377 options were vested as of that date, with an exercise price approximately \$270.13 per share.

 Our Option Plan was adopted by our board of directors on January 31, 2017, and awards may be granted under the Option Plan until January 31, 2027.
-Our Option Plan was last amended in March 2022.
+Our Option Plan was last amended in January 2022.
 Our employees, directors, officers, and services providers, including those who are our controlling shareholders, as well as those of our affiliated companies, are eligible to participate in this Option Plan.

 Our Option Plan is administered by our board of directors, regarding the granting of options and the terms of option grants, including exercise price, method of payment, vesting schedule, acceleration of vesting and the other matters necessary in the administration of this Option Plan.
 Eligible Israeli employees, officers and directors, would qualify for provisions of Section 102(b)(2) of the Tax Ordinance.
 Pursuant to such Section 102(b)(2), qualifying options and shares issued upon exercise of such options are held in trust and registered in the name of a trustee selected by the board of directors.
 The trustee may not release these options or shares to the holders thereof for two years from the date of the registration of the options in the name of the trustee.
-Under Section 102, any tax payable by an employee from the grant or exercise of the options is deferred until the transfer of the options or ordinary shares by the trustee to the employee or upon the sale of the options or ordinary shares, and gains may qualify to be taxed as capital gains at a rate equal to 25%, subject to compliance with specified conditions.
+Under Section 102, any tax payable by an employee from the grant or exercise of the options is deferred until the transfer of the options or Ordinary Shares by the trustee to the employee or upon the sale of the options or Ordinary Shares, and gains may qualify to be taxed as capital gains at a rate equal to 25%, subject to compliance with specified conditions.
 Our Israeli non-employee service providers and controlling shareholders may only be granted options under Section 3(9) of the Tax Ordinance, which does not provide for similar tax benefits.
 The Option Plan also permits granting options to Israeli grantees who do not qualify under Section 102(b)(2).